Cenovus marks year one of its Indigenous Housing Initiative

 As part of the Indigenous Housing Initiative, Cenovus has also launched a 24-week construction and trades readiness program in partnership with Portage College.
 Launched in March of this year, the program will teach home construction and maintenance skills to several members of the participating communities.
 Portage College developed the curriculum to ensure the program can be delivered virtually during the COVID-19 pandemic.
 Cenovus coordinated with the college to ensure every student has proper computer equipment and connectivity to the internet.

 “We believe that the prosperity of our company is tied to the prosperity of the communities where we operate,” says Rhona DelFrari, Chief Sustainability Officer & Senior Vice-President, Stakeholder Engagement.
 “No one can focus on completing their education or reaching their economic potential without having a proper roof over their head.
-Our housing initiative is one way for us to play a more direct role in helping to improve the quality of life for people living in these communities and our hope is that we’ll inspire other companies, governments and organizations to join us in finding creative solutions to address the Indigenous housing crisis.”
+Our Indigenous Housing Initiative is one way for us to play a more direct role in helping to improve the quality of life for people living in these communities and our hope is that we’ll inspire other companies, governments and organizations to join us in finding creative solutions to address the Indigenous housing crisis.”

 - Construction and delivery of houses: Many of the communities will be receiving prefabricated houses, from their chosen builders, which they helped construct.
 The homes are built offsite and then delivered, with all on-site completion work conducted by the communities.
 Three communities have received all of their homes built in 2020 and are now in the planning and construction phases for their next round of homes.
 The other three communities will begin procurement and construction of some of their homes after being delayed in 2020 due to COVID-19 restrictions and needing to procure land.

-- Completion of home inspections: As part of the initiative, every house is inspected to ensure compliance with federal and provincial safety codes.
+- Completion of home inspections: As part of the Initiative, every house is inspected to ensure compliance with federal and provincial safety codes.

 - Furniture and household items: Some families will be outfitting their homes with surplus furniture, artwork and kitchen supplies from Cenovus workspaces.